Have an Idea?

-We aim for all of our young people to have basic IT skills as it is a vital life skill in the modern world.
+A digital inclusion project so all their young people can build and develop their IT skills, as this is a vital life skill in the modern world.

-Eslington House is a young people’s support provider.
-We currently house 20 people, aged 16-25, male and female.
-Our provision promotes independent living with the aim to have our young people confident enough with their living skills to be able to move into their own home and live independently.
+Eslington House is a young people's support provider.
+It currently houses 20 people, aged 16-25, male and female.
+The provision promotes independent living, aiming to have young people confident enough with their living skills to be able to move into their own home and live independently.

-As we know, technology has become a big part of everyday life; it is a door of opportunity and knowledge to the outside world.
-For example - looking and applying for work and training, improving education by accessing online courses, maintaining universal claim and job seekers claim- to name only a few, all have to be done online now.
+Technology has become a big part of everyday life; it is a door of opportunity and knowledge to the outside world.
+For example - looking and applying for work and training, improving education by accessing online courses, maintaining universal claim and job seekers claims - to name only a few, all have to be done online now.

-We need to ensure our young people are competent in this area to be able to survive and thrive when moving on from supported accommodation.
+Young people need to be competent in this area to be able to survive and thrive when moving on from supported accommodation.